 Applications of TDR

-- TDR is commonly used for measuring the impedance of transmission lines, the dielectric constant of the medium of transmission, electrical conductivity, and its type, with the position of faults in transmission lines.
+- TDR is commonly used for measuring the impedance of transmission lines, the dielectric constant of the medium of transmission, electrical conductivity, and its type, along with the position of faults in transmission lines.

 Limitations of TDR

-- TDR technique comes with relatively high instrument expense, potential limited applicability in high saline conditions due to signal attenuation, and the fact that soil-specific calibration can be needed for soils having larger bound water or high organic matter contents.
+- The TDR technique comes with a relatively high instrument expense, potential limited applicability in high saline conditions due to signal attenuation, and the fact that soil-specific calibration can be needed for soils having larger bound water or high organic matter contents.

 TDR vs. OTDR